Principles of Programming

 • Translates assembly language into machine code.

-• Performs a (mostly) one-to-one translation – each assembly mnemonic maps to one machine code instruction.
+• Near one-to-one translation — each mnemonic maps to one machine code instruction.

 Compiler

-• Translates the entire high-level source code into machine code (or an intermediate form) all at once, before the program is run.
+• Translates the entire high-level source program into machine code all at once, before the program runs.

-• Compilation can be slow, but execution of the compiled program is fast.
+• Compilation can be slow, but the compiled program runs fast.

-• Errors are reported after the whole program is analysed, which can make debugging harder.
+• All errors are reported after the full program is analysed.

 Interpreter